|Economy||Measure Code||Measure||Currency Code||Amount (Local)||Amount (USD)||Source||Post Date||Details|

 |Bangladesh||12||12 - Non-Economic Measures||BDT|

 (i) 23 March 2020, The government declared a general holiday from March 26 to April 4, which has been extended until May 5: government offices, private offices, and courts will be closed, commercial banks will operate shorter hours; (ii) 29 October 2020, extends closure of educational institutions till Nov.
-14; (ii) November 13, school lockdowns extended to December 19.
+14; (iii) November 13, school lockdowns extended to December 19; (iv) 14 February 2021, close all educational institutions until Feb.
+28, except for Islamic seminaries. (v) 25 March 2021, government postpones reopening of schools over virus fears. [update]

 |Bangladesh||12C||12C - Others||BDT|